Effective Types Of Discipline: Positive Strategies and Techniques to Guide Your Child

 • Reduces power struggles

-Example scenario: When your child has a tantrum about leaving the park, acknowledge their disappointment while maintaining the boundary: “You’re really sad to leave the park.
+Example scenario: When your kid has a tantrum about leaving the park, acknowledge their disappointment while maintaining the boundary: “You’re really sad to leave the park.
 It’s hard when fun things end.
 We still need to go, but we can talk about what you enjoyed most.”
 Avoid hurtful words that could damage trust.

 8. Offering Choices